+This phase of the game is very important as it will determine the raw materials that you will use to build your team.
+A lot of work can and should be done later on through waivers and trades, but a bad draft will ruin you.
 Drafting is a bit contradictory; you need to stick to the plan but be flexible.
 Even with advanced preparation every league will have its little nuances.
 This leads to the value of some players being exaggerated while others will be drastically undervalued.
 A lot of this will play out predictably if your preparation was done correctly.
 Do not let yourself be distracted by other players in your league.
 At most drafts there will be some wise guys who try to get in your head and belittle your picks.
 If you are following your plan, just trust in the process.

 Stay abreast of the current ADP trends and at least some of the players that you target as bargains should fall to you right when you want them.

 This is my favorite phase of the game and it is also where you can make up a lot of ground if your draft did not pan out or the injury bug bites.
 Fantasy football is all about putting out the best lineup on a weekly basis.
 Sometimes this may mean leaving one of your better players on the bench or picking up a waiver wire scrub based on a juicy matchup.

 Waivers are an integral part of the game and the players on waivers should be scrutinized each week.
 Choosing when to use your waiver priority or spend your FAAB cash (depending on your league setup) is going to depend a lot on the target.
 Some players are solid matchup plays for a week or two, while others are suddenly thrust into starting jobs and may boost your team for the remainder of the season.
 When a starting running back goes down, check out their replacement.
 If a “bell-cow” type running back becomes available it may be a make or break moment for your season.
-Keep an eye on the waiver wire column on FantasyKnuckleheads for weekly advice on what lightly owned players could put your team over the top.
+Keep an eye on the waiver wire column on Fantasy Knuckleheads for weekly advice on what lightly owned players could put your team over the top.

 Trades are another in-season way to repair a flawed team.
 Most of the time even the best team will have a glaring weakness or be thin at a certain position.
 If there is not a player on waivers that can rectify this, it may be time to consider a trade.
 Trading is a complicated art, but in general you should consider your own need and the need of a potential trade partner.
-If you are trying to trade Andrew Luck to a team that owns Cam Newton, they will probably not be very interested in making a deal.
+If you are trying to trade Trevor Lawrence to a team that owns Jalen Hurts, they will probably not be very interested in making a deal.
 On the other hand, if you have wide receivers to spare and a team in your league is struggling to string together pass catchers in their lineup you may have some leverage.
 Trading tends to boil down to supply and demand at its core.

 In a nutshell, that is the way to win your fantasy football league.
 It starts in the preseason and goes on all the way to the end of the regular season.
 There is no magic formula, but if you prepare, execute your strategy and remain vigilant for opportunities then you should be in the mix come playoff time.